dasha-solomkina/front-end-challenge/birdie-frontend/README.md

 # Frontend Birdie Challenge

-This project was developed as part of the Birdie Frontend Challenge process to showcase my skills in frontend web technologies.
-The main goal was to create an intuitive and visually appealing user interface (UI) for managing customer feedback.
-The application is designed to be responsive, simple, and fluid, ensuring seamless user experience.
+This project was created as part of the Birdie Frontend Challenge to demonstrate proficiency in frontend web development.
+The primary objective was to craft an intuitive and visually appealing user interface (UI) for efficiently managing customer feedback.
+With a focus on responsiveness, simplicity, and fluidity, the application ensures a seamless user experience.

 ## Key Features